Lenny Pintor: Club career

-On 22 August 2017, Pintor signed his first professional contract with Brest for three years, joining from Bastia.
-Pintor made his professional debut for Brest on 15 December 2017 in a 4–1 Ligue 2 win over Quevilly-Rouen, at the age of 17.
+On 22 August 2017, Pintor signed his first professional contract with Brest committing to a three-year deal after joining from Bastia.
+At just 17 years old, he made his professional debut for Brest on 15 December 2017, in a 4–1 Ligue 2 win over Quevilly-Rouen.

-On 31 August 2018, the last day of the 2018 summer transfer window, Pintor joined Ligue 1 side Lyon on a five-year contract.
-Brest received transfer fee of €5 million plus €4 million in bonuses and a percentage on resale.
+On 31 August 2018, the final day of the summer transfer window, Pintor joined Ligue 1 side Lyon on a five-year contract, with Brest receiving a transfer fee of €5 million plus €4 million in bonuses and a percentage of any future resale.

 Pintor scored on his Youth League debut in an away victory against Manchester City.
 He also scored in his second Youth League game against Shaktar Donetsk.
 He made his first full Lyon debut on 19 October 2018, replacing Memphis Depay during the injury time of a 2–0 win against Nîmes.

 On 4 August 2022, Pintor joined Lyon's rival Saint-Étienne on a two-year contract.
 Although he joined the club for free, Lyon will receive 30% of a future transfer fee.

+On 26 June 2023, Pintor signed for Austrian Bundesliga club LASK on a three-year contract.